sballarati/inst4wa/README.md

 1. The HelloWorld with WebRole binaries are included in the build inside the TestData\WebRole directory.

 2. The configuration XML file to be used for deploying this solution is 'TestCases\StaticTests-Azure\HelloWorldWebRoleWR.xml'
+## Introduction

+This tool consists of a commandline tool and a set of commandlets for deploying open source software to Windows Azure by specifying a very simple configuration file.
+The following sections describe how to use the tool for deploying a Hello world type solution as well as Apache CouchDB and Solr to Windows Azure.
+This is followed by instructions for how to run the automated test suite that is included in the project.

+## Start Here - Common Steps for Using the Tool

+The following steps are common to all the sections below:
+## Introduction

+This tool consists of a commandline tool and a set of commandlets for deploying open source software to Windows Azure by specifying a very simple configuration file.
+The following sections describe how to use the tool for deploying a Hello world type solution as well as Apache CouchDB and Solr to Windows Azure.
+This is followed by instructions for how to run the automated test suite that is included in the project.

+## Start Here - Common Steps for Using the Tool

+The following steps are common to all the sections below:
+## Introduction

+This tool consists of a commandline tool and a set of commandlets for deploying open source software to Windows Azure by specifying a very simple configuration file.
+The following sections describe how to use the tool for deploying a Hello world type solution as well as Apache CouchDB and Solr to Windows Azure.
+This is followed by instructions for how to run the automated test suite that is included in the project.

+## Start Here - Common Steps for Using the Tool

+The following steps are common to all the sections below:
+## Introduction

+This tool consists of a commandline tool and a set of commandlets for deploying open source software to Windows Azure by specifying a very simple configuration file.
+The following sections describe how to use the tool for deploying a Hello world type solution as well as Apache CouchDB and Solr to Windows Azure.
+This is followed by instructions for how to run the automated test suite that is included in the project.

+## Start Here - Common Steps for Using the Tool

+The following steps are common to all the sections below:

 3. Use the following command to deploy the solution to Windows Azure: